DEFINING TERMS: COUNSELOR (THERAPIST) OR LIFE COACH?

 Just to name a few!

-A therapist, on the other hand, focuses their conversation on ways to:
+A therapist focuses their conversation on ways to:

 • Recover from past traumas